All 6 sample page(s) are viewable on-line.

-- Cm7b5 is C Eb Gb Bb of the C major scale
+- Cm7b5 is C Eb Gb Bb of the C Major Scale

-- Cdim7 is C Eb Gb Bbb of the C major scale
+- Cdim7 is C Eb Gb Bbb of the C Major Scale

-- C+7 is C E G# Bb of the C major scale
+- C+7 is C E G# Bb of the C Major Scale

-- The names of the notes of any chord can be derived from the major scale based on the chord's root.
+NOTE: The names of the notes of any chord can be derived from the major scale based on the chord's root.